Below is the text of Mr Major’s speech at the Secretary General’s Lunch at a Special Meeting of the UN Security Council on 31st January 1992.

-A former Soviet Ambassador to London, who worked for President Khruschev, said that, at the height of the Cuban missile crisis, a report reached Khruschev by telephone that President Kennedy had gone to hear Mass in Washington.
-Khruschev had, commented to his officials that that was good news.
+A former Soviet Ambassador to London, who worked for President Khrushchev, said that, at the height of the Cuban missile crisis, a report reached Khrushchev by telephone that President Kennedy had gone to hear Mass in Washington.
+Khrushchev had, commented to his officials that that was good news.
 It meant that for at least the next hour the United States would not launch a nuclear strike against Moscow.
 We should never forget how close we came to mutual destruction.

 No-one who lived through those events can forget the tension of those times.
 It affected us all in different ways and no country, developed and developing, was immune.